Documentation is fun

 Markdown

 Documentation pages are written in “Markdown” - a super simple markup language a ton of programs use.
+That’s right, text only, no wysiwyg here!
+Honestly once you get used to it it ain’t so bad.

 Here is a handy cheat sheet, but I’ll post a few of the most useful tricks here: